Springfield Applegate Special

 Springfield XD

 Notes: The XD (eXtreme Duty) is a polymer-framed subcompact pistol for close self-defense and backup.
 The XD started out as nothing more than the Croatian HS-2000 pistol imported for sale by Springfield, but Springfield made so many modifications and improvements to the design that it deserves an entry in its own right.
-It is a typical 21st century design.
+It is a typical 21st century subcompact design.

 The XD has a Micro-Lite rail under the front of the frame for a small flashlight or laser pointer.
 The XD has numerous safeties to make it safe for novices to carry.
 The controls are ambidextrous.
 The XD Service and Tactical are full-sized versions of the XD; the Tactical uses a full-length 5-inch barrel, and the Service has a Commander-length 4-inch barrel.
 The polymer frame and stainless steel slide may be colored black, OD Green, or Bi-Tone with a black or OD Green frame and a brushed stainless steel slide.
 The XD series is also available with Trijicon sights (adjustable at the rear and dovetailed at the front) or Heinie Tritium Slant Pro sights (adjustable at the rear, dovetailed at the front, with tritium inserts).
 Another special model of the XD, the XD V-10, is a version of the XD Service with compensator ports cut into the muzzle and front of the barrel to further lessen the recoil of the weapon.
-Two compact versions of the standard XD are also available – the Compact, also with a 4-inch barrel but with a shorter grip, and the XD Subcompact, with a 3-inch barrel.
-It should be noted that while the 9mm Parabellum version of the XD Subcompact can use a 15-round magazine, when this magazine is used in the XD Compact, it will protrude quite a bit from the bottom of the grip.
+At the rear of the slide, a chromed indicator sticks up when the striker is engaged.
+Operation is single-action.

 The XD Tactical was chambered for the new .45 GAP (Glock Automatic Pistol) cartridge in 2004.
 In the XD, the .45 GAP very nearly replicates the .45 ACP in performance.
 In 2005, the XD Service was chambered for the .45 GAP.
 In early 2006, the XD Service model was chambered for .45 ACP; a .45 ACP chambering for the Tactical was offered in late 2006, followed by .45 ACP chamberings for the Compact and Subcompact in 2007.
 Also in 2006, new high-capacity magazines were introduced for several models of the XD.